-Robotic Skies is built on a solid foundation of aviation best practices to serve the emerging commercial Unmanned Aircraft Systems (UAS) industry.
+Robotic Skies is built on a solid foundation of aviation best practices to serve the emerging commercial drone and advanced air mobility industry.

 High-end UAS manufacturers and enterprise operators are eager for commercial operations to rapidly expand.
-We believe that our Service Center network model will accelerate the commercial UAS market by providing high-quality maintenance and repair services adapted from the existing manned aviation infrastructure.
+We believe that our Service Center network model will accelerate the commercial UAS market by providing high-quality maintenance and repair services adapted from traditional aviation infrastructure.

 Our comprehensive turnkey field service programs provide scalable local maintenance solutions that keep UAS operations safe and productive.

 Founded in 2014, Robotic Skies has over 225 independently owned and operated certified repair stations in its network, spanning 50 countries.